Steve Physioc: Career

-He began his announcing career as Sports Director for KHAS radio in Hastings, Nebraska, covering local high school and Hastings College athletics.
+He began his announcing career as sports director for KHAS radio in Hastings, Nebraska, covering local high school and Hastings College athletics.
 After that he went on to become the radio voice of Kansas State Wildcats football and basketball (1979–1982).
 Mitch Holthus took over after he left K-State.
-Physioc was also a Sports Anchor on WIBW-TV in Topeka during the late 1970s and early '80s, and at WLWT in Cincinnati, where he worked alongside Jerry Springer.
+Physioc was also a sports anchor on WIBW-TV in Topeka during the late 1970s and early '80s, and at WLWT in Cincinnati, where he worked alongside Jerry Springer.

 Professional sports announcing duties

 Physioc began his major league play-by-play announcing career in 1983, broadcasting Cincinnati Bengals football and Cincinnati Reds baseball games, a position he held until 1987.

 He then served as the San Francisco Giants announcer for KTVU-TV from 1987 to 1988, followed by work for ESPN (1989–1995), announcing Major League Baseball, college basketball, baseball and Big Ten football.

 In 1995, he announced San Diego Padres games and Pac-10 football games for Fox Sports West.
 Physioc's previous experience also includes radio play-by-play for the NBA's Golden State Warriors (1989–1990) and the NFL's Los Angeles Rams (1994), and television play-by-play for the Warriors (1990–1991) and the Vancouver Grizzlies during their inaugural season (1995–1996) in the NBA.

-In 1996, Physioc was hired by the Anaheim Angels to announce baseball games for their local telecasts.
+In 1996, Physioc was hired by the California Angels to announce baseball games for their local telecasts.
 In November 2009, he was released from the Angels' broadcast crew along with longtime partner Rex Hudler, ending his 13 years of service with the club.

 On June 27, 2010, Physioc handled substitute play-by-play duties for the TBS MLB Sunday telecast of the Detroit Tigers at the Atlanta Braves alongside David Wells and Ron Darling.

-In February 2012, Physioc was hired by the Kansas City Royals to call games part-time on television (he reunited with former Angels partner Hudler) and radio.
+In February 2012, Physioc was hired by the Kansas City Royals to call games part-time on television (he reunited with former Angel's partner Hudler) and radio.

 In November 2022, Physioc announced his retirement from broadcasting.